Harmonic mappings between singular metric spaces: Introduction

-In their fundamental work~\cite{ks93}, Korevaar and Schoen has shown that harmonic mappings from a $C^2$-smooth Riemannian manifold to an NPC space is locally Lipschitz continuous, which plays an important role in establishing rigidity theorems of geometric group theory (see e.g.~\cite{gs92,dm08}).
-Since then, there has been a lot of effort in establishing interior regularity of harmonic mappings in the singular space setting; see for instance~\cite{c95,s96,j95,j97,f03,f05,f08,iw08,dm08,zz13,h16,hz16,zz16,lw16} and the references therein.
-It should be noticed that one cannot expect local Lipschitz continuity holds in general singular metric spaces.
-Indeed, Chen~\cite{c95} constructed a harmonic function on a two-dimensional metric cone $X$ such that $u$ is not Lipschitz continuous if $X$ has no lower curvature bound.
-Nevertheless, harmonic functions constructed there do satisfy the local H\"older continuity, which is valid for all harmonic mappings from admissible Riemannian polyhedrons to NPC spaces (see e.g.~\cite{c95,ef01}).
 In~\cite{lin97}, Lin proposed a very elegant approach to obtain H\"older continuity of harmonic mappings between singular spaces.
 In particular, Lin's method implies that harmonic mappings from Alexandrov spaces with curvature bounded from below to locally doubling NPC spaces are local H\"older continuous, provided that the composition of the distance function with the harmonic mapping is subharmonic.
 As observed in~\cite{zz13}, the latter requirement holds for harmonic mappings from Alexandrov spaces with curvature bounded from below to NPC spaces via an argument due to Jost~\cite{j97}.
 Note that in the work of Jost~\cite{j97}, a fairly general interior H\"older regularity result for harmonic mappings (associated to the Jost's energy functional) was established.
 On the other hand, as pointed out in~\cite{kst04}, the approach of Jost~\cite{j97} relies on a theory of generalized Dirichlet forms for metric space valued mappings, which is in general hard to verify since the classical method of Beurling and Deny (see e.g.~\cite{fot94}) fails in constructing energy measures for metric-space valued mappings.
 However, the essential ingredients in Jost's regularity result are volume doubling property and (2,2)-Poincar\'e inequality for the intrinsic metric space (induced by the Dirichlet form) and hence it can be extended to rather general setting.

-Our second main purpose of this paper is to establish interior H\"older regularity of Korevaar-Schoen harmonic mappings in a large class of singular metric spaces.
+Our second main purpose of this paper is to establish interior H\"older regularity of Korevaar-Schoen and Kuwae-Shioya harmonic mappings in a large class of singular metric spaces.
 Our second main result reads as follows.